 - Problems with sperm morphology (Irregularities in the form and structure, or morphology, of the sperm may cause infertility.)

 While one of these problems may be the direct reason that you and your partner cannot conceive, any of these complications may be caused by an underlying medical condition.
 A fertility doctor at our Houston area center may investigate a case of male factor infertility further by ordering blood and urine tests or other procedures.

 In cases of male factor infertility in which sperm count is low, a sperm cannot fertilize an egg, or the sperm has to be surgically retrieved, intracytoplasmic sperm injection (ICSI) at our Houston-area clinic can be a highly effective solution.
 ICSI involves the insertion of a single sperm directly into a mature egg obtained from the ovary of a woman undergoing in-vitro fertilization (IVF).
 Often, this procedure results in the fertilization and development of a normal embryo.

-Contact the Male Infertility Experts at Our Houston-area Center
+Contact the Experts in Male Infertility at a Houston Fertility Institute Center

-If you and your partner are having difficulty conceiving, contact Houston Fertility Institute to schedule an appointment with one of our fertility specialists.
+If you and your partner are having difficulty conceiving, contact Houston Fertility Institute to schedule an appointment with one of our expert fertility doctors for men.
 We offer a full range of diagnostic procedures and treatments, including ICSI and semen analysis, to help patients at our Houston, Texas-area practice surmount male factor infertility and other fertility obstacles.